Amazon Advertising Benchmarks 2026: What Your ACOS, CPC, and CTR Should Actually Look Like

 The 2026 Amazon advertising baseline

 Before getting into category-level nuance, it helps to understand the cross-category averages.
-These figures represent a broad cross-section of sellers running Sponsored Products campaigns and are drawn from Ad Badger's platform data, updated through May 2026.
+These figures represent a broad cross-section of sellers running Sponsored Products campaigns and are compiled from 2026 industry benchmark data and cross-checked against Autron's own managed accounts.

-Average ACOS: 32.48%.
-The range for most accounts sits between 25% and 36%, with January 2026 recording the highest monthly average at 32.50% and October 2025 the lowest at 28%.
+Average ACOS: about 34%.
+The range for most accounts sits between 25% and 40%.
 If you are below 28%, you are outperforming the market in ad efficiency.
-If you are above 36%, something structural needs attention.
+If you are above 40%, something structural needs attention, though a handful of categories (Clothing above all) run higher by nature.

-Average CPC: $1.18.
-This is up approximately $0.06 year-over-year and represents a 35% increase versus 2023.
-The highest monthly CPC in recent data came in February 2026 at $1.21.
-That trajectory reflects a structural shift: over 70% of Amazon sellers now actively advertise, up from around 40% five years ago, which means more bidders competing for the same placements.
+Average CPC: about $1.13.
+That is up sharply versus 2023, and the trajectory reflects a structural shift: over 70% of Amazon sellers now actively advertise, up from around 40% five years ago, which means more bidders competing for the same placements.

-Average CTR: 0.59%.
+Average CTR: about 0.56%.
 Top sellers consistently push above 1%.
 If your CTR is well below 0.4%, the issue is almost always one of three things: poor main image quality, weak title relevance, or keyword-targeting drift where your ad is showing for searches that do not match what you sell.

-Average conversion rate: 11.55%.
+Average conversion rate: about 10.5%.
 This is notably high compared to general ecommerce (where the average is around 1.33%), and reflects the high purchase intent of Amazon shoppers.
 Well-optimised listings with strong reviews typically land in the 10 to 15% range.
-If your CVR is below 8%, listing quality is usually the culprit before bid strategy.
+If your CVR is below 7%, listing quality is usually the culprit before bid strategy.

 Benchmarks by category: where you actually stand

 The cross-category averages above give you a starting point, but they can mislead in both directions.
-A 42% ACOS in Clothing is mediocre by general standards but roughly in line with what the category demands given high return rates.
-A 21% ACOS in Food and Grocery might look outstanding until you realise low-price-point products often convert at much higher rates, which compresses ACOS naturally.
+A 57% ACOS in Clothing is alarming by general standards but roughly in line with what the category demands given high return rates.
+A 23% ACOS in Food and Grocery might look outstanding until you realise low-price-point products often convert at much higher rates, which compresses ACOS naturally.

-The table below breaks down the key metrics by major product category, drawing on Ad Badger's 2026 dataset and corroborating benchmark data from Keywords.am and Trellis.
+The table below breaks down the key metrics by major product category, drawing on compiled 2026 industry data, cross-checked against Autron's own managed accounts.

 A few observations worth drawing out from this data:

-Beauty and Pet Supplies share a structural advantage: strong subscription and repeat-purchase conversion rates lift CVR well above category averages, making both categories significantly more forgiving on CPC than the averages suggest.
+Beauty and Pet Supplies share a structural advantage: strong subscription and repeat-purchase conversion rates lift CVR above the cross-category average, making both categories more forgiving on CPC than the headline numbers suggest.

 How Amazon's new native benchmarks tool works